permguard/permguard/site/content/docs/0.1/code-ops/managing-repos.md

  permguard checkout dev/268786704340/magicfarmacia
 ```

-In this command, the first parameter is the remote, followed by the account ID, and finally the repository identifier.
-The format used is `<remote>/<account-id>/<repository-name>`.
+In this command, the first parameter is the remote, followed by the application ID, and finally the repository identifier.
+The format used is `<remote>/<application-id>/<repository-name>`.